-- Students will possess factual knowledge and in-depth understanding of focus area. - Students will be able to compare diverse theories, apply theories to individual cases, critique their own work, frame research questions and critically read scholarly work. - Students will develop strong research skills. - Students will understand global diversity of populations and societies, as well as the political, social and economic effects of those differences. - Based on their international experiences, students will understand the breadth of human interactions, and that problems often elicit complex, conflicting and ambiguous responses.
+- Students will possess factual knowledge and in-depth understanding of their chosen focus area. - Students will be able to compare theoretical and methodological frameworks for understanding and to critically read scholarly work. - Students will develop strong research skills including the ability to frame research questions for analysis and apply theoretical knowledge to study real-world events. - Students will understand the global diversity of populations and societies, as well as the political, social and economic effects of different categories of diversity. - Based on their international experiences, students will understand the breadth of human interactions, and that problems often elicit complex, conflicting and ambiguous responses.